Ivan-Egorov/POSTrequest/README.md

-Test task.
+Test task as part of an interview.
 Includes the use of multithreading, Apache HttpClient API and JSON toolkit.